andrewykin/surfs_up/README.md

 # surfs_up

 ## Overview of the Analysis
-Using Python, Pandas functions, SQLiteand SQLAlchemy analyze temperature trends in Oahu to help W. Avy decide if his surf & ice cream shop is sustainable year-round.
+Using Python, Pandas functions, SQLite, and SQLAlchemy analyze temperature trends in Oahu to help W. Avy decide if his surf & ice cream shop is sustainable year-round.

 ## Results
 ![june_temps](Resources/june_summary_stats.png)